School holidays have always been a time welcomed by all students, as they can look forward to days of relaxing, playing and even going overseas.

 If the holiday is all about play and no work, it is as bad as all work and no play.
-Plan your daily schedule such that you can allow some hours to study and revise what you have learnt for the past year.
+Plan your daily schedule to allow some hours to study and revise what you have learnt for the past year.
 Avoid sleeping late at night and end up waking up late, disrupting your bio-clock.
 This is bad for your health, especially your brain cells.
 Include exercise times for a healthier lifestyle and have regular meals.

-Students can go for some enrichment courses to better develop their character and body.
-Learn a musical instrument, enhance computer skills, get into sports or learn a new language – these not only take students off their minds on studies, but also prepare them for later stages of life by doing a more rounded character development.
+With some free time on hand, it's worthwhile investing some in classes, especially if the student has some interest in it.
+Some classes focus on developing character and body.
+Learning a musical instrument, enhancing computer/programming skills, picking up a sport or learning a new language – these not only take students off their minds on studies, but also prepare them for later stages of life by doing a more rounded character development.

-Students can engage tutors more actively during holidays to strengthen their foundations, or to tackle weaknesses discovered during their exams.
-In this way, the holiday is better utilised and students can stay sharp and able to achieve greater heights next year.
-Even for those who are going from Primary 6 to Secondary 1, or going for Post-Secondary Education like Junior Colleges or Polytechnics.
-This is a good time to prepare academically for the next stage.
+Without the pressures of keeping with school work, this quiet period is perfect for engaging tutors more actively to strengthen their foundations, or to tackle weaknesses discovered during their exams.
+This is helpful even for those moving on to the next phase of school life, e.g. from Primary 6 to Secondary 1, or going for Post-Secondary Education like Junior Colleges or Polytechnics.
 Start Tuition has a whole range of tutors to suit the needs of students!

-So, with these tips in mind, you can have a productive holiday and there will be no regrets on having wasted it!
+With these tips in mind, you can have a more productive holiday and there will be no regrets on having wasted it!